 A. "Board" means the Utah State Board of Education.

 B. "Chartering entities" means entities that authorize a charter school under Section 53A-1a- 501.3(2).

 C. "Charter schools" means schools acknowledged as charter schools by chartering entities under Sections 53A-1a-515, 53A-1a-521, and this rule or by the Board under Section 53A-1a-505.

 D. "Charter school governing board" means the board designated by the charter school to make decisions for the operation of the school.

-E. "Expansion" means a proposed ten percent increase of students or adding grade level(s) in an operating charter school at a single location.
+F. "Expansion" means a proposed increase of students or adding grade level(s) in an operating charter school at a single location.

 I. "Satellite school" means a charter school affiliated with an operating charter school having a common governing board and a similar program of instruction, but located at a different site or in a different geographical area.
 The parent school and all satellites shall be considered a single local education agency (LEA) for purposes of public school funding and reporting.